FAQ: Information for health professionals on pathogen-reduced platelets (PPPT)

 1. How do component characteristics for pathogen-reduced platelets (specifically pooled platelet psoralen-treated or PPPT) compare to untreated platelets?

-See Table 1 for a comparison of component characteristics (this table is excerpted from Chapter 19 of the Clinical guide to transfusion).
+See Table 1 for a comparison of component characteristics (this table is excerpted from Chapter 19 of the Clinical Guide to Transfusion).

 Table 1: Component characteristics of PPPT and untreated platelets